 Klong is an array language, like K, but without the ambiguity.
 If you know K or APL, you may be disappointed by Klong.
 If you don't know any array languages, it might explode your brain.
 Use at your own risk!

-A Klong program is a set of functions that use powerful operators to manipulate lists (vectors) and (multi-dimensional) arrays.
+A Klong program is a set of functions that use various pre-defined operators to manipulate lists (vectors) and (multi-dimensional) arrays.
 Here is a program that checks whether a number x is prime (for x>2):

 Note that Klong is a mathematical notation rather than a programming language.
-If you try to use it like your favorite OO/functional/procedural programming language, you will only get frustrated.
-Here's an interactive explanation of the above program.
+If you try to use it like your favorite functional/procedural/OO programming language, you will only get frustrated.
+Here's an explanation of the above program.

 The Reference Manual (klong-ref.txt) provides a complete and detailed semi-formal description of the Klong language.
 It is probably the best starting point for exploring Klong.